See if your favorite person,

 RV (Robin Williams comedy, I think.
-Yes, it says here it's a comedy)
+Yes, it says here it was a comedy)

 Fun Facts from IMDb.com* Officials from Britain's Westminster Abbey refused to allow filming to take place in the Abbey, claiming that the book is "theologically unsound".
-Instead, the filming will take place at Lincoln Cathedral in eastern England
+Filmed instead at Lincoln Cathedral in eastern England

 * To protect both the fabric of the building and the works of art it contains, the production's use of the Louvre Museum in Paris was carefully controlled.
 For instance, no equipment was allowed inside the Louvre during the opening hours, so filming took place at night.
 Since the crew were not permitted to shine light on the Mona Lisa, a replica was used to film instead.
 No blood or mysterious writings were permitted on the wooden floor of the museum so these scenes were shot at Pinewood Studios outside London.
 In the end, 5 replicas of the Mona Lisa were used